lfoppiano/grobid-quantities/README.md

 ## How to cite

-If you want to cite this work, please simply refer to the github project with optionally the [Software Heritage](https://www.softwareheritage.org/) project-level permanent identifier:
+If you want to cite this work, please simply refer to the Github project with optionally the [Software Heritage](https://www.softwareheritage.org/) project-level permanent identifier:

 ```
 grobid-quantities (2015-2022) <https://github.com/kermitt2/grobid-quantities>, swh:1:dir:dbf9ee55889563779a09b16f9c451165ba62b6d7